grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ### Low overlapping instances probability

-For example, in a Grafana Mimir cluster that runs 50 ingesters and assigns each tenant four out of 50 ingesters, by shuffling instances between each tenant, there are 230,000 possible combinations.
+For example, in a Grafana Fire cluster that runs 50 ingesters and assigns each tenant four out of 50 ingesters, by shuffling instances between each tenant, there are 230,000 possible combinations.

 Randomly picking two tenants yields the following probabilities: